interledger-deprecated/ilp-lightning-demo/README.md

 ## Running the Demo

-### 1. Set Up Lightning Networks
+### 0. Set Up Lightning Networks

-_You can skip this step if you already have 2 `lnd`s setup on the Bitcoin Lightning Network and 2 on the Litecoin Lightning Network._
+_You can skip this step if you already have 2 lightning nodes setup on the Bitcoin Lightning Network and 2 on the Litecoin Lightning Network._

+The following uses BitFury's [`simple-simnet`](https://github.com/BitfuryLightning/simple-simnet) to run local testnets and Lightning daemonsfor both Bitcoin and Litecoin.

 ```sh
 git clone https://github.com/BitfuryLightning/simple-simnet